Aneto: Glaciers

 This agglomeration of summits, all markedly Alpine, is the birthplace of what were once the largest glaciers in the Pyrenees, which stretched up to the mouth of the Congosto Ventamillo with depths of ice several hundred metres thick.
-Today, global warming has reduced the portentous mass to eleven glaciers that total only three hundred acres.
-No one knows for sure when the melting process began but despite a slight advance in the '50s it has now accelerated rapidly, and it is expected that the Aneto permafrost and the glaciers of the Pyrenees could disappear around the middle of the 21st century.
-The Aneto-Maladeta massif sustains a total of 286 acres' surface, representing more than half of all the glaciers in Spain - all of which being located in the Pyrenees.
+Today, global warming has reduced the mass to eleven glaciers.
+No one knows for sure when the melting process began but despite a slight advance in the 1950s it has now accelerated rapidly, and it is expected that the Aneto permafrost and the glaciers of the Pyrenees could disappear around the middle of the 21st century.
+The Aneto-Maladeta massif sustains a total of 116 hectares surface, representing more than half of all the glaciers in Spain - all of which being located in the Pyrenees.

 There are three glaciers on the slopes of the mountain: the oldest, Aneto glacier on the north side; the Barrancos, alongside the Las Tempestades on the north-east side; and the Maladetas glacier on the north side (under the Maladeta peak).

 The rest cannot truly be defined as glaciers without contention, as they have lost all mobility and do not behave as such.
 Among these are the Cregüella, Alba and Salenques glaciers, which are in a major state of decline.
 However, even considering them as snowfields, their past glacier state has kept them to date and they are expected to maintain their icy heart for decades.